 When you add a layer to your map manager, it handles on-the-fly coordinate systems.
 So, it dynamically updates your layers to a common coordinate system and map projection.

 Bentley Map handles a decent range of symbols.
-But this is an area that it needs improvement with more modern symbology.
-Labelling needs work too with better handling of annotation.
+But this is an area that needs improvement with more modern symbology.
+Labeling needs work too with better handling of annotation.

 The GIS analysis tools in Bentley Map are sparse.
 It doesn’t have the advanced operations you would expect in the more sophisticated GIS software.